What Is The Difference Between Mild, Moderate, And Severe Psychosis?

 Takeaway

 Psychosis is a collection of symptoms, including hallucinations, delusions, and disorganized thinking, that may impact a person's thoughts and behavior.
 Psychosis symptoms range from mild to severe and the more severe each symptom is, the more severe a case of psychosis may be.
 Therapy, in addition to medication, is often a part of psychosis treatment.
-For some people with psychosis, online therapy, in addition to helping to reduce symptoms, may be a more accessible treatment option.
+For some people with psychosis, online therapy, in addition to helping to reduce symptoms, may be a more convenient treatment option.

 Are you living with symptoms of psychosis?